vipulSharma18/we-have-video-models-at-home/README.md

 # we-have-video-models-at-home
 How fast can we train a big video model?
+A survey of ML Sys problems in video models pre-training and serving.

 ## Roadmap: